raman-sc/VASP/README.md

  2. Macroscopic dielectric tensor

 ### Phonons at Γ-point
-In VASP, phonons at Γ-point can be computed either using either:
+In VASP, phonons at Γ-point can be computed using either:

  * finite displacements: `IBRION=5` or `IBRION=6`; or
  * density functional perturbation theory (DFPT): `IBRION=7` or `IBRION=8`.